fmichonneau/francoismichonneau.net/_posts/2022-10-13-import-big-csv.md

 ```

 With this approach, the dataset is in memory, just like when we were
-using R. Again with 32 GB, I need to be careful with what is running
+using R. Again with 32 GB of RAM in my laptop, I need to be careful
-on my system to be able to load this without running out of memory and
+with what is running on my system to be able to load this dataset
-crashing my Python session.
+without running out of memory and crashing my Python session.

 ## The Dataset API in Python